 Learning about breast anatomy and how the breasts function can help you understand which changes are normal and which are not.

-This section is a good first step to find out about breast cancer and benign (not cancer) breast conditions.
+This section is a good first step to learn about breast cancer and benign (not cancer) breast conditions.
 It also includes information on breast cancer in men and breast cancer statistics for many populations.

 Breast cancer occurs when cells divide and grow without their normal control.